manubla4/learn_automation/README.md

 # learn_automation
-This is an example project to learn web automation with Selenium and other tools
+This is an example project to learn web automation with Selenium and other tools.
+I will use https://www.phptravels.net/ as the system under test.